nsip/naplan-results-reporting/README.md

 * 800 students enrolled in four different schools, distributed among years 3, 5, 7, 9
 * test objects for all domains of NAPLAN
-* student response sets for all students that have participated in all tests (90%)
+* student response sets for all students that have participated in all tests (86%)
 * a selection of adaptive testlets and corresponding items for all tests, following the NAPLAN node structure (A-F), and the allocation of testlets per node that ACARA has established.
 The items include adjustment substitutes.
   * The testlets and items are made available both as a single codeframe object per test, which we assume jurisdictions will consume in advance, and as separate testlet and test item objects, which are referenced from the student response sets
 * test score summaries for all tests

 The data is randomised, and is not intended to represent real test constructs.
 However the values included in the dataset are intended to be as realistic as possible.

-We will be including codeframe information in the results reporting dataset, and will update this specification as soon as the final structure of this data has been agreed.
+We are including codeframe information in the results reporting dataset, and will update this specification as soon as the final structure of this data has been agreed.

 As guidance for any database design intended to ingest this data, the following diagram presents all lists included within the objects, which a relational database would need to represent as separate tables.
 Again, the codeframe object replicates the content of the test, testlet and test item objects, and it is highlighted in blue: